Pine-Richland Parents And Students Hold Rally Before School Board Meeting To Show Support For Eric Kasperowicz

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — Supporters of former Pine-Richland head football coach Eric Kasperowicz gathered before a school board meeting.READ MORE: Tornado Warning Issued For Parts Of Lawrence County
+PITTSBURGH (KDKA) — Supporters of former Pine-Richland head football coach Eric Kasperowicz gathered before a school board meeting at the district offices.READ MORE: Architect Daniel Libeskind Chosen To Design Future Of Tree Of Life Synagogue

 Dozens of supporters showed up Monday to voice their support for Kasperowicz and his coaches, who all did not have their contracts renewed.